Hawker Hurricane variants: Hurricane Mk I (Mid-late production)

-At the start of the war the engine ran on the standard 87 octane aviation spirit.
-From March 1940 increasing quantities of 100 octane fuel, imported from the US, became available.
-This meant that during the defensive battles over Dunkirk the Hurricane Is benefited from an allowable increase in supercharger "boost" from 6 lb to 12 lb without damaging the engine.
+At the start of the war, the engine ran on the standard 87 octane aviation spirit.
+From March 1940 increasing quantities of 100 octane fuel, imported from the British-controlled refineries and the US, became available.
+This meant that during the defensive battles over Dunkirk the Hurricane Mk I benefited from an allowable increase in supercharger "boost" from 6 lb to 12 lb without damaging the engine.
 With the 12 lb "emergency boost", the Merlin III was able to generate 1,305 hp (973 kW) in a five-minute burst.
 If the pilot resorted to emergency boost, he had to report this on landing and it had to be noted in the engine log book.

-In 1939, the RAF had taken on about 500 of this later design to form the backbone of the fighter squadrons during the Battle of France and into the Battle of Britain.
+In 1939, the RAF had taken on about 500 planes of this later design to form the backbone of the fighter squadrons during the Battle of France and into the Battle of Britain.
 The first RAF ace of the war, a young New Zealander known as "Cobber" Kain, flew a Hurricane with No. 73 Squadron.
 In June 1940, another wartime ace, Douglas Bader, was promoted to Squadron Leader and took command of No. 242 (Canadian) Squadron flying Hurricane Mk Is.
 The famous children's author Roald Dahl also flew Hurricanes with No. 80 Squadron in Greece and later in Syria, against the Germans and Vichy France.

+Comparative aircraft

 Although some of the basic design elements of the aircraft were from an earlier generation, the Hurricane proved to be a match, to an extent, for the German Messerschmitt Bf 109E.
 In his book, Duel of Eagles, British ace Peter Townsend, who flew Hurricanes with No. 85 Squadron RAF during the Battle of Britain, provides examples demonstrating how the Hurricane's superior turning ability could offset the Bf 109's higher speed.
-This small turning circle often allowed a well flown Hurricane to get onto the tail of a 109 even more quickly than a Spitfire, assuming a 109 pilot was unwise enough to be lured into a turning match.
-Against the Hurricane was the aircraft's relatively slow acceleration and a top speed some 10–30 mph slower, depending on altitude.
+This small turning circle often allowed a well-flown Hurricane to get onto the tail of a 109 even more quickly than a Spitfire.
+Working against the Hurricane was the aircraft's relatively slow acceleration and a top speed some 10–30 mph slower, depending on altitude.
 This meant that the 109 pilot often held the initiative when it came to breaking off or attacking during combat.
-At higher altitudes especially, the Hurricane was hard-pressed to keep up with a well flown 109, or even a Bf 110.
+At higher altitudes especially, the Hurricane was hard-pressed to keep up with a well-flown 109, or even a Bf 110.

 Lower down the situation was a little more even.
-The Merlin engine gave more power at low altitude than the Daimler-Benz DB 601 used in the Bf 109, on account of a different supercharger design.
+The Merlin engine gave more power at low altitude than the Daimler-Benz DB 601 (DB601A-1) used in the Bf 109, on account of a different supercharger design.
 The DB601A-1 did not start to outperform the Merlin III and XII until above 15,000 ft.
 The Merlin's only major drawback was a tendency to cut out during negative-g manoeuvres and inverted flight, on account of fuel starvation from the carburettor.
 This was temporarily fixed with "Miss Shilling's orifice", a simple modification.
-A direct- injection carburettor later solved the problem and eventually some versions of the Merlin used direct fuel injection.
+A direct-injection carburettor later solved the problem and eventually, some versions of the Merlin used direct fuel injection.